XRPLF/xrpl-dev-portal/content/concepts/introduction/technical-faq.md

 #### What are Unique Node Lists (UNLs)?

-They are the lists of transaction validators a given participant believes will not conspire to defraud them.
+They are the lists of transaction validators a given participant believes will not conspire to defraud them. <!-- STYLE_OVERRIDE: will -->

 #### Which UNL should I select?